SeriousAlexej/ParametricParticles/README.md

 * **Inner Size X** - X size of inner part of this box, where particles are not allowed to spawn.
 * **Inner Size Y** - Y size of inner part of this box, where particles are not allowed to spawn.
 * **Inner Size Z** - Z size of inner part of this box, where particles are not allowed to spawn.
+* **Next spawner shape (chained)** - a pointer to another spawn shape entity, that should also be used (order is not important, particles are distributed uniformly across all spawn shapes).
+Loops in chains are not allowed.

 ---